PLSysSec/lio/lio/examples/dclabels.md

 Here `dFromList` is used to convert each principal to a singleton disjunctive clause; `cFromList` turns these into a conjunctive clause, i.e., a CNF formula (which is also a label component).
 Recall that a disjunctive clause in a privilege corresponds to a delegated privilege (not used here) and the conjunction of such clauses means that the privilege can be used to "speak on behalf" of multiple principals.

-> > **Security note:** In actual code you should never expose something like `mint` to untrusted code!
+> > **Security reminder:** In actual code you should never expose something like `mint` to untrusted code!

 #### Example 7

-Complete the example below by filling in the first argument to `canFlowToPM` with the principals needed for the flow to hold.
+Complete the example below by filling in the first argument to `canFlowToPM` with the minimum list of principals needed for the flow to hold.

 ```active-haskell
 :requires=mint